Piccadilly Cinema: 1940s: change of ownership

 Clifford's death in 1942 led to Greater Union acquiring the Clifford Theatre Circuit in March 1947.
 The purchase price of £300,000 for the 22 suburban and regional cinemas was "believed to be the largest motion picture transaction ever made in Australia".
 The Clifford name was retained as a tribute to the entrepreneur, South Australian staff were retained, and his sister Mary Gordon took over operations.
 In the 1951–52 edition of Film Weekly Motion Picture Directory, Piccadilly Theatre is listed as being operated by the Clifford Theatre Circuit, with a seating capacity of 1,437.

 Greater Union renamed the Piccadilly as the Forum Cinema (aka "The Forum") on 2 March 1967, celebrated by screening the American comedy It's a Mad, Mad, Mad, Mad World in 70mm film.
-Greater Union renovated the theatre, changing or hiding many of its original features, including the mural, which was covered with a printed image of a Roman forum on a wooden panel, fixed to the wall by drilling through the mural.
+Greater Union renovated the theatre, changing or hiding many of its original features, including the mural, which was covered with a printed image of the Roman Forum on a wooden panel, fixed to the wall by drilling through the mural.

 The Forum was closed in February 1983, and Bob Wallis of Wallis Cinemas bought the building in the same year, in order to save it from being demolished.